Chart Color Schemes

 Karoonda - Lameroo has shown very soft population growth performance across periods assessed by AreaSearch

-Karoonda - Lameroo's population is around 2,960 as of Aug 2025.
+Karoonda - Lameroo's population is around 2,960 as of Nov 2025.
 This reflects an increase of 39 people since the 2021 Census, which reported a population of 2,921 people.
-The change is inferred from the estimated resident population of 2,956 from the ABS as of June 2024 and an additional 17 validated new addresses since the Census date.
+The change is inferred from the estimated resident population of 2,956 in June 2024 and an additional 17 validated new addresses since the Census date.
 This level of population equates to a density ratio of 0.30 persons per square kilometer.
 Population growth for the area was primarily driven by overseas migration.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
 For areas not covered and years post-2032, SA State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Considering projected demographic shifts, lower quartile growth of national regional areas is anticipated.
-The area is expected to increase by 82 persons to 2041 based on the latest population numbers, reflecting an increase of 2.6% in total over the 17 years.
+Considering projected demographic shifts, lower quartile growth is anticipated for national regional areas.
+The area is expected to increase by 82 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 2.6% in total over the 17 years.

 Frequently Asked Questions - Population